 Sunscreen and sunglasses.

-A water bottle for drinks.
+A water bottle for drinks and another for gorp.
 Keep these small items in a day pack tied to a thwart.

 Warm clothing.
 Quick dry materials such as polypropylene, polyester fleece, and a nylon wind jacket and pants are recommended.
 Avoid cotton.
 A rain suit can double as an extra layer in cold weather.
 Rubber or neoprene gloves and a wet suit are possible additions to the kit list if cold weather is expected.